CarlOlsson/ulog_explorer/README.rst

 * Press V to auto range the visible range of the graph
 * Press B to display bold curves
 * Press M to display a marker at every data sample
-* Press O to open a new logfile
+* Press O to open a new logfile, directory starts at main logfile
-* Press U to open a secondary logfile in a split screen environment
+* Press U to open a secondary logfile in a split screen environment.
+Directory starts at secondary logfile if possible
 * Press K to link the x and y axes of the plots
 * Press Q to display a 2D trajectory analysis
 * Press D to display a marker line and the position on the trajectory if enabled